-Trademarks identify the source of your products and symbolize the goodwill and reputation of your company as well as the consumer recognition, trust and loyalty that your brand enjoys.
+Trademarks distinguish your products and services from others and symbolize the goodwill and reputation of your business, including the consumer recognition, trust and loyalty that your brand enjoys.

 As a practical matter, trademark rights function both as a sword and a shield:

-- Sword: Trademark rights enable you, the brand owner, to stop others who are using the same or similar names to cause consumer confusion, usurp or freeride on your goodwill and reputation, or harm you by potentially associating your brand with an inferior product.
+- Sword: Trademark rights enable you, the brand owner, to stop others who are using the same or similar marks to cause consumer confusion, usurp or freeride on your reputation, or harm you by potentially associating your brand with an inferior product.

-- Shield: Trademark rights protect you from others who might try to challenge your right to use or register your brands.
+- Shield: Trademark rights protect you from others who might object to your use or registration of your brands.